Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

 ## Features

-> 🚧We're still working on this documents...
+> 🚧We're still working on these documents...

 There are a lot of examples and guidelines in the app right now.